-(d) Notification of Non-Renewal of Appointment: Non-Tenured Appointments appointment expires at the end of that year or three (3) months in advance if the one-year appointment terminates during the academic year.
+(d) Notification of Non-Renewal of Appointment: Non-Tenured Appointments of appointment at the end of the first year of service shall be given not later than March 1 if the appointment expires at the end of that year or three (3) months in advance if the one-year appointment terminates during the academic year.
 Notification of non-renewal of appointment at the end of the second year of service shall be given no later than December 15 if the appointment expires at the end of the year or six (6) months in advance if the appointment expires during the year.
 Notification of non-renewal of appointment after more than two (2) years of service shall be given at least twelve (12) months before expiration of appointment.
 Non-renewal decisions concerning regular, full-time faculty members shall be reported to the Board of Trustees.